tgjohnst/solarsteinn/README.md

 The goal is to get an affordable, automated, and stable dedicated server running on public clouds that competes in cost with dedicated server offerings from game companies.
 It's relatively easy to get a dedicated server set up on a unix host, but on-demand pricing for a capable enough server is high ($40+ a month).
 One way to get around that is to use spot instances, which vary in price based on bids on extra capacity.
 For a spot-based server, the server has to gracefully handle shutdowns and restarts.

 This server should:

+- Be completely automated to set up / configure

 - Cost the same or less than equivalent dedicated servers from game hosting companies
 - Stably support up to 10 players for a reasonable amount of playtime (~8h) per day
 - Have some mechanism to backup data on a regular basis